Topgolf Callaway Brands Corp. (MODG) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for Topgolf Callaway Brands Corp.
-(MODG) by analysts is $28.83, which is $13.5 above the current market price.
-The public float for MODG is 165.38M, and at present, short sellers hold a 7.67% of that float.
-On August 23, 2023, the average trading volume of MODG was 2.49M shares.
+The average price recommended by analysts for Topgolf Callaway Brands Corp.
+(MODG) is $28.83, which is $13.02 above the current market price.
+The public float for MODG is 164.49M and currently, short sellers hold a 10.11% of that float.
+On August 28, 2023, MODG’s average trading volume was 2.35M shares.

 MODG’s Market Performance

-MODG stock saw a decrease of -0.85% in the past week, with a monthly decline of -16.75% and a quarterly a decrease of -0.61%.
-The volatility ratio for the week is 2.32%, and the volatility levels for the last 30 days are 2.95% for Topgolf Callaway Brands Corp.
+MODG stock saw a decrease of 1.63% in the past week, with a monthly decline of -15.77% and a quarterly a decrease of -3.53%.
+The volatility ratio for the week is 2.48%, and the volatility levels for the last 30 days are 2.93% for Topgolf Callaway Brands Corp.
 (MODG).
-The simple moving average for the past 20 days is -9.77% for MODG’s stock, with a -21.11% simple moving average for the past 200 days.
+The simple moving average for the last 20 days is -5.48% for MODG stock, with a simple moving average of -20.13% for the last 200 days.

 Analysts’ Opinion of MODG